Export Code to Another Project

 Sometimes there are parts of a model that you would like to re-use in another AIMMS model.
 If it is a very generic component, you could choose to create an AIMMS library or an AIMMS module out of it.
-Please see the chapter “Organizing a Project Into Libraries” in the AIMMS The User’s Guide for more information about this.
+Please see Creating and managing models.
 In the cases that you only want to quickly export/import a set of identifiers once, you can also use the export/import functionality in AIMMS.

 Before you start exporting, you should place all the identifiers you wish to export from your current model into one section in your AIMMS model.
 When you have done this, there are two possible ways of exporting this section:

 Select the section in the model tree and select Export… in the edit menu

 Use the source attribute of the section identifier to store the section in a separate file

 The first option has the advantage that it requires less steps.
 However, the second approach has the advantage that you can share code among projects.

 If you do not perform the last two steps, all identifiers declared in the section will not be stored in the main project file anymore, but separately in the .aim or

 .ams file that you selected.